cloudbees/cloudbees-examples/flow-on-kubernetes/storage/eks/README.md

 ## Provision Shared Storage Service (EFS) on AWS

-After running the script successfully, the terminal displays commands to deploy the Helm chart,
+After running the script successfully, the terminal displays commands to deploy the Helm chart.

 ### Prerequisite